xing-zheng/Docs/aspnet/mvc/views/working-with-forms.rst

     <input name="__RequestVerificationToken" type="hidden" value="<removed for brevity>" />
    </form>

 The MVC runtime generates the ``action`` attribute value from the Form Tag Helper attributes ``asp-controller`` and ``asp-action``.
-The Form Tag Helper also generates a hidden `Request Verification Token <http://www.asp.net/mvc/overview/security/xsrfcsrf-prevention-in-aspnet-mvc-and-web-pages>`__ to prevent cross-site request forgery.
+The Form Tag Helper also generates a hidden `Request Verification Token <http://www.asp.net/mvc/overview/security/xsrfcsrf-prevention-in-aspnet-mvc-and-web-pages>`__ to prevent cross-site request forgery(when used with the ``[ValidateAntiForgeryToken]`` attribute in the HTTP Post action method).
 Protecting a pure HTML Form from cross-site request forgery is very difficult, the Form Tag Helper provides this service for you.

 Many of the views in the  *Views/Account* folder (generated when you create a new web app with *Individual User Accounts*)contain the ``asp-route-returnurl`` attribute: